-Core Principle E: Developing the entity's capacity, including the capability of its leadership and the individuals within it

-Good governance is To demonstrate its commitment to achieving good about: governance, Newark & Sherwood District Council has: Reviewing use of assets Benchmarking Workforce planning Working with others Ensuring clarity of roles Leadership development Supporting training and development of skills Feeding back and reviewing performance Supporting health and wellbeing (i) The Council has robust mechanisms in place to identify the development needs of members and senior officers in relation to their strategic roles which it supports with appropriate training, in particular:- The Council has a Member Induction Plan and Member Training and Development Plan which is regularly reviewed and updated through a member working party which includes all political group leaders.
+Core Principle E: Developing the entity's capacity, including the capability of its leadership and the individuals within it its leadership and the individuals within it Good governance is about: To demonstrate its commitment to achieving good governance, Newark & Sherwood District Council has: Reviewing use of assets Benchmarking Workforce planning Working with others Ensuring clarity of roles Leadership development Supporting training and development of skills Feeding back and reviewing performance Supporting health and wellbeing (i) The Council has robust mechanisms in place to identify the development needs of members and senior officers in relation to their strategic roles which it supports with appropriate training, in particular:- The Council has a Member Induction Plan and Member Training and Development Plan which is regularly reviewed and updated through a member working party which includes all political group leaders.
 There is a dedicated budget for member training and development.
-The Council has a corporate training and development.
-The Council priorities.
+The Council has a corporate training and development plan which is reviewed annually against Council priorities.
 There is a dedicated corporate employee training budget.
 The Council, in conjunction with Rushcliffe and Gedling Borough Councils (GNSR) and in partnership with the University of Birmingham has developed an in-house MPA Programme for senior managers to provide them with the opportunity to work together/share best practice whilst increasing their knowledge/skills.
 The Council employ two National Management Trainees on behalf of GNSR and co-ordinate placements across the three organisations providing each NMT with 8 months in each authority as a means of growing talent for succession management purposes.
 Staff appraisals are undertaken for all members of staff at least annually.
 The appraisal process offers the opportunity to provide feedback on performance and to identify any training and development needs.
-Any training needs are notified to the Human Resources team so that they can inform the corporate training plan. (ii) Members of the HR team work closely with service areas to ensure that team structures are fit for purpose and staffing resources are used to best effect to deliver Council priorities.
+Any training needs are notified to the Human Resources team so that they can inform the corporate training plan. (ii) The HR team work with service areas to complete an annual workforce planning exercise to feed into the budget planning process. (iii) Members of the HR team work closely with service areas to ensure that team structures are fit for purpose and staffing resources are used to best effect to deliver Council priorities.